Profiling Code Using clock_gettime

 }

-To use clock_gettime you need to include time.h and to link to librt.a.
-If you use gcc just make sure you add -lrt to your list of arguments.
+To use clock_gettime, you need to include time.h and link to librt.a.
+If you use gcc, just make sure you add -lrt to your list of arguments.

 Play a bit with the length of the for loop.
-As you can see clock_gettime provides much more accurate results and can register very short processing time too.
-Just remember that as the case with any profiling functions, this function adds a little overhead to your program, so make sure you disable the profiling code, using preprocessor commands for example, in the production release.
+As you can see, clock_gettime provides much more accurate results and can register very short processing times too.
+Just remember that, as is the case with any profiling function, this function adds a little overhead to your program, so make sure you disable the profiling code, using preprocessor commands for example, in the production release.

 26/9/2007 – Update

-You may want to take a look at The Revised String Iteration Benchmark post for another, larger, example of using clock_gettime to time performance of code.
+You may want to take a look at The Revised String Iteration Benchmark post for another, larger, example of using clock_gettime to time code performance.

 60 thoughts on “Profiling Code Using clock_gettime